Jabil Inc. (NYSE:JBL) Shares Sold by The Manufacturers Life Insurance Company

 Jabil (NYSE:JBL) last released its earnings results on Thursday, September 24th.
 The technology company reported $0.98 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.66 by $0.32.
 The company had revenue of $7.30 billion for the quarter, compared to analyst estimates of $6.28 billion.
 Jabil had a net margin of 0.20% and a return on equity of 5.25%.
 The firm’s quarterly revenue was up 11.1% on a year-over-year basis.
 During the same period in the prior year, the firm earned $0.88 EPS.
 On average, equities research analysts forecast that Jabil Inc. will post 3.26 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 2nd.
-Stockholders of record on Monday, November 16th will be paid a dividend of $0.08 per share.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.81%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 2nd.
+Shareholders of record on Monday, November 16th will be issued a $0.08 dividend.
 The ex-dividend date is Friday, November 13th.
-Jabil’s dividend payout ratio is currently 91.43%.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.81%.
+Jabil’s dividend payout ratio (DPR) is 91.43%.

 JBL has been the topic of a number of recent analyst reports.
-Zacks Investment Research cut shares of Jabil from a “strong-buy” rating to a “hold” rating and set a $41.00 price target on the stock. in a research note on Wednesday.
 TheStreet raised shares of Jabil from a “c” rating to a “b-” rating in a research note on Thursday, September 24th.
-Royal Bank of Canada upped their price target on shares of Jabil from $35.00 to $38.00 and gave the stock a “sector perform” rating in a research note on Friday, September 25th.
+Zacks Investment Research lowered shares of Jabil from a “strong-buy” rating to a “hold” rating and set a $41.00 price objective on the stock. in a research report on Wednesday.
+Royal Bank of Canada boosted their price objective on shares of Jabil from $35.00 to $38.00 and gave the stock a “sector perform” rating in a research report on Friday, September 25th.
 Finally, Citigroup boosted their price objective on shares of Jabil from $40.00 to $45.00 and gave the stock a “buy” rating in a research report on Friday, September 18th.
 Five analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
 The company currently has an average rating of “Buy” and an average price target of $39.33.

 Jabil Profile